BrandonKTC/BrandonKTC/README.md

 Web Developer and Data Scientist
 --------------------------------------

-Iv'e been learning to code for 4 years now, I develops machine / deep learning models and website
+Iv'e been coding for 4 years now, I develops machine / deep learning models and website

 *   🌍  Love programming
 *   ⚡  Always learning new tricks